wernerglinka/glinka.dev.2024/src/content/blog/nunjucks-in-the-browser.md

               };
               ```

-              In this JavaScript code, we begin by defining the properties for a `sectionWrapper`, which is a template that wraps all sections.
+              In this JavaScript code, we begin by defining the properties for a `sectionWrapper`, which is a common template that wraps every section.
 Next, we define a function `getSection` responsible for rendering Nunjucks templates dynamically.
-It retrieves initial parameters for the template, combines them with the 'sectionWrapper,' and sets up the Nunjucks environment with custom filters.
+It retrieves initial parameters for the template, combines them with the `sectionWrapper`, and sets up the Nunjucks environment with custom filters.
 Finally, it renders the specified Nunjucks template.

               The `init` function initializes the page by attaching event listeners to template elements.
 When a template is clicked, it retrieves the associated template name, renders the section using `getSection`, and inserts it into the template wrapper on the page.